RTradeLtd/TxPB/doc/GETTING_STARTED.md

 ## Admin API

-Expose via `localhost:9999` we have an admin gRPC API that allows low-level management of TemporalX, in particular it allows blockstore management, and reference counting management.
-This API is only enabled when using the reference counted blockstore which is configured in the config file.
+Expose via `localhost:9999` we have an admin gRPC API that allows low-level management of TemporalX, in particular it allows managed the garbage collection of the reference counted blockstore.

 ## Logging